Madek/madek-zhdk-ldap-sync/README.md

 # Madek ZHdK LDAP Sync

-An application to sync groups from ZHdK LDAP to a Madek instance, i.e. https://medienarchiv.zhdk.ch/.
+An application to sync groups from ZHdK LDAP as "PeopleInstitutionalGroups" in https://medienarchiv.zhdk.ch/.

-This serves also as an example how to use the Madek-API to manage institutional-groups.
+"PeopleInstitutionalGroup" are people of subtype `PeopleInstitutionalGroup`, assignable to media resources as metadata ("ZHdK Bereich").

 ## Deployment